 We conduct academic research and may invite you to participate in surveys and interviews.
 You have the right not to answer any question, or to remove yourself from involvement in the research at any time.
 Email addresses and/or telephone numbers are recorded internally only as a means of validating a participant's identity, and for project staff to communicate with participants.
 As with any online and social media activity, there are risks to data privacy.
 Your participation in our studies is voluntary.
 If you choose not to participate or to withdraw from the study at any time, there will be no penalty.
 You must be 18 or older to participate in the research study.
 Your responses will be anonymous, unless you decide otherwise.
 The results of this study may be used in reports, presentations, or publications but your name will not be known without your express permission.
 Most results will only be shared in the aggregate form and any individual comments will remain anonymous, unless you decide otherwise.
 If you have any questions concerning the research study, please contact the research team via: Darlene Cavalier (Darlene.Cavalier@asu.edu).
 If you have any questions about your rights as a subject/participant in this research, or if you feel you have been placed at risk, you can contact the Chair of the Human Subjects Institutional Review Board, through the ASU Office of Research Integrity and Assurance, at (480) 965-6788.

 As part of research funded by the National Science Foundation for the development of SciStarter, we also may work with other academic researchers to examine the online patterns of how users navigate the site, search for and bookmark projects, join and display projects, and communicate with project leaders and other citizen scientists.
 This research helps us better understand citizen scientists and improve the design of SciStarter accordingly.
 By joining SciStarter, you are consenting to participate in this research.
-Your activity in SciStarter and all information you provide will be kept confidential in all reports and publications (unless you explicity agree to share your identity), but may be shared with the owners of citizen science projects in which you are enrolled.
-If you have questions about the research, please contact email@example.com.
+Your activity in SciStarter and all information you provide will be kept confidential in all reports and publications (unless you explicitly agree to share your identity), but may be shared with the owners of citizen science projects in which you are enrolled.
+If you have questions about the research, please contact firstname.lastname@example.org.

 III.
 NOTIFICATION OF CHANGES